-"The tipping point is that magic moment when an idea, trend, or social behavior crosses a threshold, tips and spreads like wildfire."
+"The tipping point is that magic moment when an idea, trend, or social behavior crosses a threshold, tips and spreads like wildfire." -Malcolm Gladwell

--Malcolm Gladwell

-In February 2016, I chronicled that we were reaching a tipping point for women's issues in the workplace, and we needed the firm commitment of senior leadership to bring the moment to fruition.
+To reach a tipping point for women's issues in the workplace, we need the firm commitment of senior leadership to bring the moment to fruition.
 Today, it feels like we are still treading water.
 While women's issues and their voices are being heard, the needle hasn't moved dramatically - yet.